“The best competition I have is against myself to become better.” – John Wooden

 I’m an early riser – I start the day swimming and/or running, do the whole breakfast thing, peruse social media and the news for any earth-shattering information, drive to the office which is just long enough to listen to a couple of songs (so I make them good ones), say my good mornings (the best part of the day), soak in all the positive energy and begin focusing on marketing – anything from our brand, content creation, digital marketing, data analysis, to working with our film crew, and everything in between.

 In the evenings I can be found doing a combination of playing on some city league sports team, cycling, running, swimming, writing, reading, hanging out with friends, and/or attending an Aggie sporting event.
-I also head up our sports teams at FrogSlayer so I’m in the middle of launching of my coaching career, in addition to being the tournament director for our ongoing, company-wide ping pong tournament. 😉
+I also head up our sports teams (volleyball and softball) at FrogSlayer so I’m in the middle of launching of my coaching career, in addition to being the tournament director for our ongoing, company-wide ping pong tournament. 😉

 What are your hobbies?